NativeScript/workshop/docs/chapters/chapter5.md

 #### Components with custom input (one way-binding)

-Just like `<label>` can take `text` attribute, so your components can have their own custom attributes.
+Just like the `<Label>` component has a `text` attribute, your components can have their own custom attributes as well.

-Adding custom attributes to a component is really easy.
-Just add an `@Input()` decorator in front of your attribute or property `set` and you are ready to go.
+Adding custom attributes to a component is really easy—just add an `@Input()` decorator in front of your attribute or property set and you are ready to go.

 ``` javascript
 @Component({